AMI Car Insurance

 Check out the link below to see how this compares against other insurers.

-The brand also offers additional benefits which include access to its Breakdown Service, cover for young drivers, rental vehicle cover, a glass excess buy-out and substitute transport.
+The brand also offers additional benefits, which include access to its breakdown service, rental vehicle cover, a glass excess buy-out and substitute transport.

-Offering fewer benefits than its comprehensive policy, AMI’s third party, fire and theft covers customers for situations which include; legal liability of up to $20 million, fire damage, theft, towing costs in the event of an incident and a repair guarantee when work is completed by one of its approved suppliers.
+Offering fewer benefits than its comprehensive policy, AMI’s Third Party, Fire and Theft covers customers for situations that include: legal liability of up to $20 million, fire damage, theft, towing costs in the event of an incident, and a repair guarantee when work is completed by one of its approved suppliers.

-According to the AMI, its customers stand to benefit from having an agreed value insurance, choosing an excess that suits you, multi-policy discounts and access to its AMI Standard Breakdown Service
+According to AMI, its customers stand to benefit from having an agreed value insurance, choosing a tailored excess, multi-policy discounts and access to its AMI standard breakdown service

 Starting out as the South Island Motor Union in 1926, Allied Mutual Insurance (AMI) has evolved to become part of the Insurance Australia Group (IAG) network (the largest in Australia and New Zealand) and offers customers general insurance which spans home and contents right through to business, boat and travel insurance.